 - Access Control and Privilege Management.
-Customer's administrators must authenticate themselves via a service-specific authentication system in order to administer the Services.
+Customer's administrators and Customer End Users must authenticate themselves via a service-specific authentication system in order to administer the Services.

 - Internal Data Access Processes and Policies – Access Policy.
-Google's internal data access processes and policies are designed to prevent unauthorized persons and/or systems from gaining access to systems used to process personal data.
-Google designs its systems to (i) only allow authorized persons to access data they are authorized to access; and (ii) ensure that personal data cannot be read, copied, altered or removed without authorization during processing, use and after recording.
+Google's internal data access processes and policies are designed to prevent unauthorized persons and/or systems from gaining access to systems used to process Customer Personal Data.
+Google designs its systems to (i) only allow authorized persons to access data they are authorized to access; and (ii) ensure that Customer Personal Data cannot be read, copied, altered or removed without authorization during processing, use and after recording.
 The systems are designed to detect any inappropriate access.
 Google employs access management systems to control personnel access to production servers for the Services, and only provides access to a limited number of authorized personnel.
+Google's authentication and authorization systems utilize SSH certificates and security keys, and are designed to provide Google with secure and flexible access mechanisms.
 These mechanisms are designed to grant only approved access rights to site hosts, logs, data and configuration information.
 Google requires the use of unique user IDs, strong passwords, two factor authentication and carefully monitored access lists to minimize the potential for unauthorized account use.
 The granting or modification of access rights is based on: the authorized personnel's job responsibilities; job duty requirements necessary to perform authorized tasks; and a need to know basis.
 The granting or modification of access rights must also be in accordance with internal data access policies and training.
 Where passwords are employed for authentication (e.g., login to workstations), password policies that follow at least industry standard practices are implemented.
 These standards include restrictions on password reuse and sufficient password strength.

-- Data Storage, Isolation and Logging.
-Google stores data in a multi-tenant environment on Google-owned or Infrastructure Provider-owned servers.
+Data Storage, Isolation and Logging.
+Google stores data in a multi-tenant environment on Google-owned servers.
 Google also logically isolates the Customer's data.
 Customer will be given control over specific data sharing policies.
 Those policies, in accordance with the functionality of the Services, will enable Customer to determine the product sharing settings applicable to Customer End Users for specific purposes.